Estate Planning Probate

 An easement is a legal interest in real property that gives you the right to use another person's property.
 A common example of an easement is when one person is given the right to cross or access a road across another person's property.
 Other common examples of easements are phone, gas, and power lines.
 In addition, sewage and water pipes are also common types of easements that are installed on private property.
 There are four types of easements in California: express, implied, easements by necessity, and prescriptive easements.Express Easements

-An express easement arises when a landowner grants an easement to another person by written agreement.
+Express easement arises when a landowner grants an easement to another person by written agreement.
 The express easement agreement can be narrow or broad in scope; it all depends upon what the original parties agreed to in writing.
-Generally, the landowner is free to use the property as he or she wishes, as long as it does not interfere with the granted use of easement.Implied Easements.
+Generally, the landowner is free to use the property as he or she wishes, as long as it does not interfere with the granted use of easement.Implied Easements

 An implied easement, on the other hand, arises without written agreement.
 The easement comes about when there is a prior use on the property.
 Implied easements are highly technical and an attorney should be consulted for further information.

-Bottom line, easements are often complex and confusing.
+The bottom line is that easements are often complex and confusing.
 However, as property lawyers, we have extensive experience assisting land and property owners through the confusing area of easement law.
-If you have questions about easements, land use or development law, or real estate law, contact us and we would be glad to assist you.
+If you have questions about easements, land use, development law, or real estate law, contact us and we would be glad to assist you.